 Notices will also be mailed to holders at their registered addresses.
-So long as a clearing system, or its nominee or common custodian, is the registered holder of a bond represented by a global security or securities, each person owning a beneficial interest in a global security must rely on the procedures of that clearing system to receive notices provided to it.
-Each person owning a beneficial interest in a global security who is not a participant in a clearing system must rely on the procedures of the participant in a clearing system must rely on the procedures of the participant through which the person owns its interest in the global security to receive notices provided to the clearing system.
+So long as a clearing system, or its nominee or common custodian, is the registered holder of a Bond represented by a global security or securities, each person owning a beneficial interest in a global security must rely on the procedures of that clearing system to receive notices provided to it.
+Each person owning a beneficial interest in a global security who is not a participant in a clearing system must rely on the procedures of the participant through which the person owns its interest in the global security to receive notices provided to the clearing system.
 Uruguay will consider mailed notice to have been given three business days after it has been sent.